freenas/freenas-docs/userguide/processes.rst

    System Processes Running on %brand%

 The display will automatically refresh itself.
-Click the "X" in the upper right corner to close the display when you are finished.
-Note that the display is read-only, meaning that you won't be able to issue a :command:`kill` command within it.
+Click the :guilabel:`X` in the upper right corner to close the display.
+Note that the display is read-only, meaning that you will not be able to issue a :command:`kill` command within it.